antonioalbert0/antonioalbert0/README.md

 ## Some projects I intend to do:
 > I won't necessarily do everything in that order.

+- [ ] Reformulate the Readmes of all my projects
 - [ ] Linko, a link shortener app
 - [ ] A functional model of Infisical
 - [ ] A cloud-based .env file manager